Our Team

 Co-Founder / Coach

 From 2009-2011, Jonathan competed on the Frederick Douglass Academy Debate Team, where he competed at national tournaments such as the Yale, Columbia and Harvard Invitationals.
 After graduating with a B.S. in Respiratory Therapy from Stony Brook University in 2017, he started working for NYU Langone Medical Center as a Neonatal Pediatric Specialist.
-Jonathan is also a successful entrepreneur who has founded Conyers Real Estate, Agbara Health Services, and Conyers Production Company.
+Jonathan is also a successful entrepreneur who has founded Conyers Real Estate, Conyers Media, and Conyers Production Company.

 He is the author of “I Wasn’t Supposed To Be Here,” a memoir about his journey of resilience despite a challenging childhood.